BruceRanger/MandArt/Documentation.docc/A02-SettingInputs.md

 ![Welcome Screen](WindowWelcome.png)

-This image shows the welcome screen in the app.
+This picture shows the welcome screen in the app.
 Click on the Get Started button to begin.

 ### MandArt Main Window